wilsonwlc/Tableau---disability-analysis/readme.md

     * **Overall Disability**: Analysed the age-standardised percentage of overall disability.
     * **Disability Severity**: Drilled down to analyse the age-standardised percentages of slight disability and severe disability.
     * **Disability Status and Gender**: Further analysis by disability status (slight vs severe) and by gender (female vs male).
-* The age-standardised percentages of disability for the City of London and Westminster were grouped together, as were the statistics for Cornwall and the Isles of Scilly.
-Hence, those local authorities were shown grouped on the map.

 ## Requirements
 * R with the following packages: `readxl`, `dplyr`, `stringr`, `sf`, `ggplot2`.